-It's always important that you have attended your AI meeting and the lab lecture so you are aware of the policies and procedures that the course professor expects to be enforced.
-Typically you will let you students into class, collecting any assignments that are due as they enter.
-You should also inspect the students clothing and make sure it meets the requirements of the safety agreement.
-Goggles must be worn at all times in the lab, so do not allow them into the room unless they are actually wearing their goggles.
+It is always important that you have attended your AI meeting and the lab lecture so you are aware of the policies and procedures that the course professor expects to be enforced.
+Typically, you will let your students into class, collecting any assignments that are due as they enter.
+You should also inspect the students' clothing and make sure it meets the requirements of the safety agreement.
+While in lab, everyone (students, AI's, Instructors, lab personnel) must wear chemistry safety goggles at all times.
+Do not allow students into lab unless they are actually wearing their goggles.

-You should always plan on starting your class with a short pre-lab lecture.
-At a minimum this should include safety precautions specific to the days experiment.
-Unfortunately many students will have skipped the lab lecture and not be aware of potential dangers.
+You should always plan to start your class with a short, pre-lab lecture.
+At a minimum, this should include safety precautions specific to the day's experiment.
+Unfortunately, many students will have skipped the lab lecture and not be aware of potential dangers.
 You can also go over tricky steps of the procedure or any calculations they will need to do during the lab period.
 The pre-lab lecture should only be 10-15 minutes long.
 After you have finished, then allow them to begin the lab.
-A word of caution, if you have collected assignments due at the start of class be sure to keep them in a safe and secure location otherwise students may be tempted to retrieve their assignments and change or complete them when you are not looking.
+A word of caution: if you have collected assignments due at the start of class be sure to keep them in a safe and secure location.
+Otherwise, students may be tempted to retrieve their assignments and change or complete them when you are not looking.

-During the lab period you should be constantly circulating through the room.
-Do not grade assignment, read the literature, or surf the web while you are teaching lab.
+During the lab period, you should be constantly circulating through the room.
+Do not grade assignments, read the literature, or surf the web while you are teaching lab.
 Observe the students, answer simple questions that they might have.
-Don't allow one student or group of students to monopolize your time and attention.
-During this time keep an eye on the waste bottles.
+Do not allow one student or group of students to monopolize your time and attention.
+During this time, keep an eye on the waste bottles.
 When they have reached the full line, send a student to the prep room to ask the staff to bring a new bottle.
-If the bottle overflows, it will be YOUR responsibility to remediate the waste, not the prep rooms.
+If the bottle overflows, it will be YOUR responsibility to remediate the waste-not the prep rooms.

-At the end of the period everything on the checklist needs to be documented as completed.
-These tasks should be assigned to students as they finish the experiment.
-It is alright if some tasks are repeated by students finishing later in the period.
-Don't let any students leave without having performed one of the cleanup procedures from the check list.
-If you don't require the students to complete these tasks, it will be your responsibility to perform all of them.
-Turn in the check list to the folder in the back hall when your class is over.
+Documentation of items on the checklist will need to be marked as completed at the end of the lab period.
+Assign these tasks to the students as they finish the experiment.
+Do not let any students leave without having performed one of the cleanup procedures from the checklist.
+If you do not require the students to complete these tasks, it will be your responsibility to perform all of them.
+Turn in the checklist to the folder in the back hall when your class is over.

-AI Post-Lab Checklist: Under Grad Labs
+Al Post-Lab Checklist: Under Grad Labs